dashMrl/Sloth/README.md

 ![Sloth](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRdSR5mlbRGEPwFDk38Tp19tGgXo1vrEB6L0JosG0HXnNl8cScPOQ)

-a simple Runtime Permission library helps you requesting permissions in a **fluent/chain-like** way.
+a simple Runtime Permission library helps you requesting permissions in a **cascade** way.

 ## How to use (in Kotlin)